istanbuljs/nyc/README.md

 to inline the source map in the transpiled code.
 For Babel that means setting the `sourceMaps` option to `inline`.

-## Use with babel-plugin-istanbul for Better ES6/ES7 Support
+## Use with babel-plugin-istanbul for ES6/ES7/ES2015 Support

 [`babel-plugin-istanbul`](https://github.com/istanbuljs/babel-plugin-istanbul) can be used to enable better first-class ES6 support.